 Forever GI Bill: Benefits, Eligibility, & Changes

-This law brought significant changes to Veterans’ education benefits now and in the coming years.
-These changes will help enhance or expand education benefits for veterans, service members, and their families as well as survivors.
+The law significantly changed Veterans’ education benefits, helping to enhance or expand education benefits for veterans, service members, and their families as well as survivors.

 Assistance for Students Affected by School Closures and Certain Disapprovals

-The VA will determine if you are eligible for this on a case by case basis.
-This took effect 90 days after August 16, 2017, and will apply to courses and programs that were discontinued after August 1, 2015.
-For those classes and programs that were discontinued from January 1, 2015, through August 16th, 2017, you can have your entitlement restored if you did not transfer your credits.
+The VA official site announced a case-by-case eligibility determination for these applications.
+The VA official site says the program took effect “90 days after August 16, 2017,” and applies to “courses and programs discontinued after August 1, 2015.
+For those classes and programs discontinued from January 1, 2015, through August 16th, 2017, you can have your entitlement restored if you did not transfer your credits.”

 Elimination of 15-year Limitation

-This will remove the time limits to use the Post-9/11 GI Bill benefits for those whose last discharge or release from active duty is on or after January 1, 2013.
+This removes all time limits to use the Post-9/11 GI Bill benefits for those whose last discharge or release from active duty is on or after January 1, 2013.

-This will also apply to children of deceased service members who first became entitled to the Post-9/11 GI Bill program benefits on or after January 1, 2013, as well as all Fry spouses.
+This also applies to children of deceased service members who first became entitled to the Post-9/11 GI Bill program benefits on or after January 1, 2013, as well as all Fry spouses.

 REAP Eligibility Credited Toward Post-9/11 GI Bill Program

-This would be for those who had established eligibility to educational assistance under the REAP (Reserve Educational Assistance Program) before November 25, 2015, and lost it because of the sunset provision.
+This is intended for those who had established eligibility to educational assistance under the REAP (Reserve Educational Assistance Program) before November 25, 2015, and lost it because of the sunset provision.
 They can elect to have their service credited towards the Post-9/11 GI Bill.

 Using the GI Bill at Technical Schools and Non-institutions of Higher Learning (IHLs)